 - Sleep apnea

-And these are just a few on a very long list of the medical conditions that have fatigue as a major symptom, so the investigative work you do with your doctor needs to be thorough.
+These are just a few on a very long list of medical conditions that have fatigue as a major symptom, so the investigative work you do with your doctor needs to be thorough.

 6 Ways to Get Your Energy Back

-Given the fact that water makes up approximately 50% of our bodies, it’s easy to understand why it’s so important to stay hydrated.
-Yet, according to medical research, almost 75 percent of Americans are chronically dehydrated.
+Given the fact that water makes up approximately 60% of our bodies, you can understand why it’s so important to stay hydrated.

-The good news is that drinking more water may be the simplest way to help relieve your fatigue.
+The good news is that drinking more water may help relieve your fatigue.
 Over and over again, I’ve seen patients’ energy levels improve simply by increasing water intake.

-To treat fatigue, you should drink at least six 8-ounce glasses of water daily.
-If you tend to feel tired in the mornings and late afternoon, drink a glass of water right when you wake up and before you feel the afternoon crash coming on.
+The general recommendation is to drink at least six 8-ounce glasses of water daily.
+If you tend to feel tired in the morning and late afternoon, drink a glass of water right when you wake up and before you feel the afternoon crash coming on.
 You will be amazed at how fast water can fuel your body and mind.

-Unfortunately, in our hectic, over-scheduled lives, we often opt for over processed convenience foods rather than healthy food choices that actually fuel our bodies and stoke our energy levels.
+In our hectic, over-scheduled lives, we often opt for over-processed convenience foods rather than healthy choices that fuel our bodies and stoke our energy levels.

 The diet I suggest for patients and others who want to feel more energized, lose weight, and regain their vitality is called the “Modified Paleo Diet.”

-This style of eating is based on the Paleolithic (Paleo) diet—what our ancestors ate before the agricultural revolution 10,000 years ago—but it’s less restrictive, so it’s easier to stick with over the long haul.
-This diet emphasizes whole foods, including vegetables, pasture raised and grass fed meats, fish, eggs, fruits, and nuts.
-It’s deliciously healthful nutrition and a powerful way to treat fatigue.
+This style of eating is based on the Paleolithic (Paleo) diet—what our ancestors ate before the agricultural revolution 10,000 years ago—but it’s less restrictive and easier to stick with over the long haul.
+This diet emphasizes whole foods, including vegetables, pasture-raised and grass-fed meats, fish, eggs, fruits, and nuts.
+It’s deliciously healthful nutrition and a powerful way to treat support low energy levels.

-Exercise has been shown to increase blood flow throughout the body, help modulate metabolism, improve mood, and even supercharge mitochondria, which are your cellular engines.
-All of these benefits can help to treat fatigue.
+Exercise increases blood flow throughout the body, helps modulate metabolism, improves mood, and even supercharges mitochondria, which are your cellular engines.
+All of these benefits can help to counter low energy levels.

 Working out with a friend is another great exercise tip.
 Knowing that someone else is counting on you makes it easier to get motivated, and the companionship makes the time you spend exercising more enjoyable.

-Sleep is the time when our bodies do the hard work of detoxifying, restoring and rejuvenating.
-And without 7-9 hours of deep, restful sleep each night, you’re not only inviting fatigue the next day but also short-changing your overall health.
+Sleep is the time when our bodies do the hard work of detoxifying, restoring, and rejuvenating.
+And without 7-9 hours of restful sleep each night, you’re not only inviting fatigue the next day but also short-changing your overall health.

 Researchers once thought that lack of sleep primarily affected cognitive health—with symptoms of tiredness, inattentiveness, and poor cognition.
-But more recently, studies have revealed that chronic sleep deprivation can increase your risk of obesity, diabetes, cardiovascular disease and even early death!
+But more recent studies have revealed that chronic sleep deprivation can also increase your risk of obesity, diabetes, cardiovascular disease, and even early death!

-That’s right.
-Getting your ZZZ’s is something to take seriously.
-And to do that, you should focus on improving your sleep hygiene.
+So, getting your ZZZ’s is something to take seriously.
 A few simple steps can go a long way toward successful sleep habits:

 - Go to bed at the same time each night—preferably before 10:00 p.m.
-And stay away from screen time, including phone, laptop or television, before turning in.
+And avoid screen time, including phone, laptop, and television, before turning in.
 I especially advocate staying away from news or sports programs before bed because they can fill you with stress and disrupt your sleep.

 - Keep your bedroom cool and dark.
 This environment is best for proper production of melatonin—your primary sleep hormone—as well as for keeping your nasal passages moist for optimal nighttime breathing.

-We can’t talk about how to treat fatigue without addressing stress.
-While it’s unrealistic to suggest that you can simply eliminate stress from your life, you can try techniques to improve your body’s response to stress.
+We can’t talk about how to alleviate fatigue without addressing stress.
+While it’s unrealistic to suggest that you can eliminate stress from your life, you can try techniques to improve your body’s response to stress.

-For instance, try five minutes of belly breathing every morning, listen to relaxing music on your way to work, play your favorite musical instrument, or walk in the neighborhood with your spouse or pet.
+For instance, try five minutes of belly breathing every morning, listen to relaxing music on your way to work, play your favorite musical instrument, or take a walk with your spouse or pet.

 - Coenzyme Q10 (CoQ10), magnesium, L-carnitine, and D-ribose support the production of ATP (energy) in your cells’ mitochondria.
-I learned from my father, Dr. Stephen Sinatra, about the importance of healthy mitochondrial function—not only for cardiovascular patients, but also for how to treat fatigue.
+I learned from my father, Dr. Stephen Sinatra, about the importance of healthy mitochondrial function—not only for cardiovascular patients, but also for treating fatigue.

-In my practice, I’ve seen patients make incredible energy improvements when using these powerful, natural supplements…even in difficult cases of chronic fatigue syndrome and fibromyalgia.
+I’ve seen patients make incredible improvements in their energy after adopting these powerful natural therapies, even in difficult cases of chronic fatigue syndrome and fibromyalgia.
 Remember to always work closely with your doctor to determine what is best for your specific health needs.